-First attempts at counting votes with a computer
+1970: Can votes be counted with a computer?

 Although the Zurich city council had been operating small computers since 1965, the use of computers in administration was still in its infancy – and was highly controversial when it came to voting.

-Few media reports exist on the experimental vote, but it is known that for the vote on February 1, 1970 a ballot paper was developed which should no longer be answered with a handwritten yes or no, but with a cross in the correct place.
-This particular vote was on the construction of the Entlisberg hospital, money for school trips and the extension of Emil-Klöti-Strasse in Zurich.
+Few media reports exist on the experiment, but it is known that for the vote on February 1, 1970 a ballot paper was developed which wasn't to be answered with a handwritten yes or no, but with a cross in the correct place.
+This particular vote was on the construction of a local hospital, money for school trips and road extension in Zurich.

-Voters were assured that votes would first be counted by hand and then used by the computer as a test.
+Voters were assured that ballots would first be counted by hand and then used by the computer as a test.

 The following day, the headline in the local Zurich newspaper, the Tages-Anzeiger, was that the trying out of new ballots had been a success.
-The reporter had observed that people had filled out the ballot paper correctly; what the reporter did not mention was whether the computer had counted the votes correctly.
+The reporter had observed that people had filled out the form correctly; what the reporter did not mention was whether the computer had counted the votes correctly.
 The mystery remains!

 In the series #swisshistorypicsexternal link link we look back to the past and show pictures from Swiss art and culture.